o-jill/washcrus/readme.md

 4. Edit ./config/settings.yaml.sample and save it as ./config/settings.yaml
 5. Run "bundle" to get required gems.
 6. Run "rake gen_token" to generate KEY to encrypt data.
+7. Run "rake add_admin" to add first administrator.
-7. Run "rake init" to generate db file and change some files/directories's permissions.
+8. Run "rake init" to generate db file and change some files/directories's permissions.
-8. Visit washcrus.rb by your browser.
+9. Visit washcrus.rb by your browser.

 ruby path:
 please adjust ruby path to fit your actual ruby path.